brunohensel/brunohensel.dev/content/posts/do-not-let-layout-dupe-break-your-app.md

  ___
 That's it, now we can catch the exception earlier and not be surprised in production with a crash.
 The first approach (traversing the View tree) has its limitation since we are one step behind trying to catch up with built-in behavior of view binding; the second one (using Fragment scenario) is more reliable since we are using the view binding's machinery in the test.

-**Note:** You can also write an AndroidTest that launches a real Fragment on an emulator to get an even more realistic test scenario, but this approach might be slower than a unit test.
+**Note:** You can also write an AndroidTest that launches a real Fragment on an emulator to get an even more realistic test scenario, but this approach might be slower than an integration test without the emulator.